openhealthcare/opal/doc/docs/reference/javascript/javascript_helpers.md

 Allows a us to use moment.js formatters in the template exactly like you would use moment.format

-#### plural

-Takes a word, a count, and an optional plural term.

-If count != 1 and there is a plural term it will return the plural term otherwise it will just suffix an 's'

-if count == 1 then it will return the word

 #### short-date

 Displays a date as DD/MM if it's this year, else DD/MM/YYYY